Why Denmark went from a Women’s Euros final to group stage exit in just five years | Goal.com

 “It's a whole new team since 2017.
 I think we had four players today starting from that team.
 We have a generational shift, young players coming in who are really talented and I'm sure that the future will be really good.”

 She’s right.
 Only nine players in this squad were involved in the incredible run to the final in 2017.
-13 players in this squad have 25 fewer caps.
+Thirteen players have fewer than 25 caps.

 Of those 13, 12 have never been to a major tournament and 12 are also yet to celebrate their 25th birthday.
 You can also add in the fact that they have a different manager from five years ago.